 “Loss of privacy and control ties into what robos are doing,” Curtis said.
 “As an investor, you arm yourself with information before you engage with an expert or a salesman.”

 MoneyGuidePro was not alone in bringing robo-fighting financial technology to T3.
 Other offerings at the conference included a Laserfiche session on “beating the robo-advisors at their own game: driving efficiencies with technology and process innovation” and a Jemstep Inc. session on “how Jemstep’s robo-technology empowers advisors.”
+Tim Welsh, president and founder of advisor consultant Nexus Strategy, said the robo theme at T3 was no accident.
+He viewed it as the start of a trend that will see advisors become increasingly adept at using digital tools to meet and help clients online.

 “Automation is coming to the land of the advisor, and we are in the very beginning stages of it,” Welsh said.